 Cropping Cycle:

 We are modelling a growing scheme with a predictable target of 10kg of fresh mushrooms per week.
 Using the 25l buckets with two flushes over of period of 5-6 weeks this means preparing and subsequently initiating 6x buckets per week.
 This could be increased with 3rd and 4th flushes from the substrate although there is an increased risk of contamination.
-To concounter this subsequent flushes can be produced in an outdoor covered area where a similar level of humidity and frsh air exchange can be replicated.
+To counter this subsequent flushes can be produced in an outdoor covered area where a similar, though less intensive, level of humidity and fresh air exchange can be replicated.
+A cheap garden polytunnel located somewhere shaded with a sprinkler system is a cheap and easy option.

 Harvest:

 The fruitbodies are simply removed from the base of the short stem attched to the substrate.
 Any residual substrate is cleaned from the fruitbody whic can then be placed in a plastic mushroom tray for transport.
-They can be rrefridgerated to increase shelf otherwise best consumed within 3 days.
-Drying excess is also an option with Oyster mushrooms.
+They can be refridgerated to increase shelf life otherwise best consumed within 3 days.
+Drying excess is always possible with any mushroom.

 Propagation: